 When Michael Crichton put pen to paper and conjured up a modern-day dinosaur-filled amusement park, he couldn't have known exactly what he'd done.
 The author easily imagined the story making its way to the big screen, because the Jurassic Park novel started out as a screenplay.
-He could've also perceived that a whole film franchise could follow, and that folks would be quoting the movies for decades.
-And yet, we're guessing that he didn't predict the latest development: a recreation of the Jurassic World movies, which started with fourth flick in the series back in 2015, made completely out of Lego.
+He could've also perceived that a whole film and TV franchise could follow, and that folks would be quoting the movies for decades.
+And yet, we're guessing that he didn't predict the latest development: a recreation of the Jurassic World movies, which started with the fourth flick in the series back in 2015, made completely out of Lego.

 Plus, you'll see some prehistoric creatures in the baby dinosaur enclosure, encounter more on the loose and learn how to track them over the exhibition's recreation of Isla Nublar (while using your imagination a whole heap, obviously).

 If it all sounds rather sizeable, that's because Jurassic World by Brickman is the largest Lego exhibition in Australia.
 It also lets Lego aficionados get building while they're there, with 2.5 million bricks to play with.
 This is a family-friendly affair, too, so expect to have plenty of small dinosaur fans for company.